MCMLXXXIV/PFO_Tools/README.md

 The first solution planner (for items) is in and working - but not yet complete (see TODOs).

-I wanted to demo this as a webservice but due to Cross-origin resource sharing (CORS) restrictions, I don't think that will work so well.
-So I will expand my use of the microhttpd to also serve some demo functionality.
+I wanted to demo this as a webservice but due to Cross-origin resource sharing (CORS) restrictions, I don't think that will work so well - but maybe I just have to learn how.
+As for now,  I will expand my use of the microhttpd to also serve some demo functionality.

-Ultimately, this seems like a module for a webserver - but the only gotcha is that I don't want the webserver to have to read, parse all the data files for every request - it should just keep the data in memory.
+Ultimately, this seems like a module for a webserver - but the only gotcha is that I don't want the webserver to have to read, parse all the data files for every request - it should just keep the data in memory - which is what my httpd service does.

 For the demo web page, I've imported a download of jquery-ui.
 I wasn't sure if I should check it in - but I'm doing it now because 1) I don't think it breaks any license agreements, and 2) it makes this thing